tractorbeam0/termlink/README.md

 ## Building
 You know how Cmake was created for the purpose of generating makefiles so things are cross-compatible?
 I thought that was too complicated, so here we are with a makefile to manage cmake, making a makefile, in which the first makefile runs the second makefile to build the project.
 How fun.

 At the very least, that means building is simple.
-Just run make, and the compiled binary will be located in `.../build/release/termlink`.
-All you have to do is ensure `passwords.txt` is in the same directory.
+Just run make, and the compiled binary will be located in `.../build/termlink`.